 Accompanying this is the OER Success Framework Rubric which explains the range of support for each indicator.

 Spreading the Word at Your Institution

 Herbert E. “Buddy” Muse, Distance Learning Associate Director at Montgomery College in Rockville, Maryland, has graciously shared his document, Ideas for Spreading the Word about OERs at Your Institution.
-It is released with a CC BY license so feel free to download it and revise for your institution’s needs.
+It is released with a CC BY licence so feel free to download it and revise for your institution’s needs.

 If you’re looking for ways to engage faculty and staff at your institution using group activities, look below for suggestions from the open education community.